|

 described in the STDERR section.

-text file that represents the results of the preprocessing stage
+file that represents the results of the preprocessing stage of the

 subsequent compilation passes.